-- 1. Complete first internal EFQM (European Foundation of Quality Management) radar evaluation and assessment of key areas of focus, identify gaps and developed mitigation/ improvement roadmap. - 2.
-Refine the operational excellence model, including financial framework, roadmap, targets and metrics, based upon findings and recommendations of the EFQM assessment. - 3.
-Align with budget availability and IT system implementation roadmap.

-4. Review and obtain input from Community.
+- 2. Complete first internal EFQM radar evaluation & assessment of key areas of focus, identify gaps and developed mitigation/ improvement roadmap. - 3.
+Align with budget availability and IT system implementation roadmap. - 4.
+Review and obtain input from Board, staff and stakeholders.